jbaker8935/switcheroo/tasks.md

 featured_image: ""
 categories: ["Architecture"]
 tags: ["Foenix F256", "Project Planning", "Tasks"]
-ai_note: "Drafted with AI assistance based on provided materials."
+ai_note: "Drafted with AI assistance based on provided materials.
+Added task for puzzle mode difficulty default change."
 summary: "Implementation roadmap and task breakdown for the F256 Switcharoo project."
-post_date: 2025-10-19
+post_date: 2025-10-30
 ---

 ## Overview

-This plan decomposes the current Switcharoo requirements into actionable tasks that match the implementation recorded on 2025-10-19.
+This plan decomposes the current Switcharoo requirements into actionable tasks that match the implementation recorded on 2025-10-30.
 The board engine, puzzle pipeline, rendering, and AI search are all active on hardware and in the host tests.
 Menu polish, audio, undo, and advanced error handling remain in the backlog.